tpospisil/myAutomationScripts/README.md

 ## status_report_vice.py
-This script will generate two CSV files--one for the test pass/fail status for a given Milestone in a TestRail project and another for the list of outstanding issues contained in a given filter.
+This script will generate three CSV files--one for the test pass/fail status for a given Milestone in a TestRail project and another two for the list of outstanding issues contained in given filter(s).
 Output files can be found in the current directory.

 **Pre-requisites**
 - testrail.py (http://docs.gurock.com/testrail-api2/bindings-python)